ejfrancis/Meteor-Vue-Enterprise-Starter/README.md

 meteor npm run start:mimic-prod
 ```

+# UI Framework Components
+The [iView UI framework](https://www.iviewui.com) is used for reusable, uniform components for things like form inputs, buttons, and a responsive grid layout.
+See the documentation of iView for more information on the components available.

 # Application Config
 You can provide application config/settings values in the `config/` directory, which will be made available via `Meteor.settings` in your code.
 You'll see two files: